Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 I finished the inventory in the “ghost room” and began walking down the two flights of stairs to get back to ground level when I heard a door slam.
 I thought one of the owners stopped in to check on me.

 I checked the first level of the Inn because it either came from there or from the basement.
-I began announcing: “Who’s there,” just like in a classic horror movie.
-No reply, of course, and I can’t speak ghost.
+I began announcing, “Who’s there?” just like in a classic horror movie.
+Of course, there was no reply, and I couldn’t speak ghost.

 The front doors and other entrances into the house on the first level were closed and locked, so it probably came from the cellar, where I proceeded to investigate the strange noise.